 Too little too late?

 Many have raised concerns that this has come too late to have the desired effect.
 As the market adjusts to this news and the ongoing challenges presented by the COVID-19 crisis, it remains to be seen whether companies that have issued policy decisions to ban engaging with limited company contractors will reverse these decisions.

-Our IR35 deferral survey, which was sent to our agency partners this week confirmed that 58% of you are unsure as to whether your end hirers will reverse these bans and 21% are confident that they will not.
+Our IR35 deferral survey, sent to our agency partners this week, confirmed that 58% of you are unsure as to whether your end hirers will reverse these bans and 21% are confident that they will not.